amiturgman/video-tagging/README.md

 ![Alt text](assets/images/taggingcontrols.png?raw=true "Title")

-1) Tags - toggle the tags to add/remove a tag to/from a region.
-This is only possible when a region is selected.
+1) Labels - toggle the labels to add/remove a label to/from a tag.
+This is only possible when a tag is selected.
-   The selected tags are white.
+   The selected labels are white.
-2) Empty frame - designates a frame as tagged when there are no regions.
+2) Empty frame - designates a frame as tagged when there are no tags.
-3) Lock tags - automatically adds selected tags to new regions.
+3) Lock labels - automatically adds selected labels to new tags.
 Toggle to enable/disable.

 **Usage**

 Point/single - On a certain frame, click the video screen.
-Every click will move the region to a new one.
+Every click will move the tag to a new one:
-Select tags for this region by clicking the tags below.:
 ![Alt text](assets/images/singlepoint.png?raw=true "Title")

 Point/multiple - On a certain frame, click the video screen.
-Every click adds a new region:
+Every click adds a new tag:
 ![Alt text](assets/images/multipoints.png?raw=true "Title")

-Rectangle single/multiple - Click the video screen and drag.
+Area - Click the video screen and drag.
 A rectangle appears:

 ![Alt text](assets/images/area.png?raw=true "Title")

-To select a region, click on it.
+To select a tag, click on it.
-In all modes, when a region is selected, you can add/remove tags to it or delete it altogether.
+In all modes, when a tag is selected, you can add/remove labels to it or delete it.

-Lock tags and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame after a region has been created, so the work flow of a user is:
+Lock labels and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame

+after a tag has been designated, so the work flow of a user is:
-     * Create a new region - Click or drag
+     Create a new tag - Click or drag
-     * Select tags
+     Select labels
-     * Click on the Lock Icon - turns to white.
+     Click on the Lock Icon - turns to white.
-     * Create a region
+     Create a tag
-     * Click the icon again to exit this mode.
+     Click the icon again to exit this mode.

 **Technical**

-The control is built using HTML5, CSS3 based on the [Polymer](https://www.polymer-project.org/1.0/) framework, allowing us to create reusable web components.
+The control is built using HTML5, CSS3 based on the <a href="https://www.polymer-project.org/1.0/"

+target="_blank">Polymer</a>
+framework, allowing us to create reusable web components.
-Area selection is credited to [ImageAreaSelect](http://odyniec.net/projects/imgareaselect/)
+Area selection is credited to <a href="http://odyniec.net/projects/imgareaselect/" target="_blank">ImageAreaSelect</a>

 **Installing the control**